jfasch/jfasch-home/trainings/material/soup/linux/sysprog/mmap/lazy-alloc.rst

 * Allocations must be done up-front
 * *Not all allocations are explicit*

-  * Program itself is loaded on-demand |longrightarrow| bad luck if a new code branch is taken at the wrong time
+  * Program itself is loaded *on-demand* |longrightarrow| bad luck if a new code branch is taken at the wrong time
-  * Stack memory is dynamically allocated
+  * Stack memory is dynamically allocated, *on-demand*
-  * Global are lazy-loaded too
+  * Global variables are lazy-loaded too
   * ...